-Thanks to the work accomplished within MedNET, the Pompidou Group’s Mediterranean network for co-operation on drugs and addictions, the first observatories on drugs and addictions were set up in the region, drug use among teenagers evaluated and national drug strategies improved by integrating a human rights and gender dimension.
+Thanks to the work accomplished within MedNET, the Pompidou Group’s Mediterranean network for co-operation on drugs and addictions, the first observatories on drugs and addictions were set up in the south Mediterranean region, drug use among teenagers was evaluated and national drug strategies were improved by integrating a human rights and gender dimension.

 Controlling drug trafficking

 The Pompidou Group’s Airports Group assists customs and police officers across member states in controlling drug trafficking in airports and general aviation.
 The Group also facilitates co-operation between law enforcement agencies and private industries in tackling drug precursor diversion and monitoring the drug trade online.

 The Pompidou Group’s Criminal Justice and Prison Programme supports governments in developing evidence-informed criminal justice policies and comprehensive drug treatment systems in prisons.
 The various projects carried out under the Programme have supported governments, public administrations and civil society organisations in improving drug treatment programmes and the social re-integration of detainees with a history of drug use in an effort to reduce relapse and recidivism.